 Audit Plans are developed by the Internal Audit Function on a rolling three-year basis, subject to annual review and approval by the Board.
-The plan is designed to provide for all significant areas of the business are to be audited during each three-year period.
+The plan are designed to provide for all significant areas of the business are to be audited during an appropriate cycle, normally over each three-year period.